 There were clean restrooms and a snack bar – DO NOT MISS THE KETTLE CORN!
+You can also expect fresh, homemade apple cider donuts, apple cider slushies, funnel cakes, homemade fudge, and churro sundaes as well as burgers, chicken tenders, and pizza.
 There is plenty of picnic table seating and, across the way a bit, some shaded board games and rocking chairs if momma needs to take a break with baby!
-A new addition to the snack bar this year… homemade FUDGE!

 After all of the play, the cow train, the games, and the fun, we hopped on the hayride and rode out to the field.
 We had a choice of small pumpkins or large.
 I loved this because I got to encourage the kids to pick and carry their own.
 On the way out, we were able to shop a variety of decorative (and delicious!) gourds and pumpkins.

 4D Farm adds new attractions to their grounds every year – check out all their latest additions HERE.

 4D Farm is open to field trips for 2021!
 Teachers – take a look at their field trips and start planning for your class visit on Wednesdays, Thursdays, and Fridays in October.